Collectivization in the Soviet Union: Consequences

 Despite the initial plans, collectivization, accompanied by the bad harvest of 1932–1933, did not live up to expectations.
 Between 1929 and 1932 there was a massive fall in agricultural production resulting in famine in the countryside.
-Stalin and the CPSU blamed the prosperous peasants, referred to as 'kulaks' (Russian: fist), who were organizing resistance to collectivization.
+Stalin and the CPSU blamed the supposedly prosperous kulaks who were organizing resistance to collectivization.
 Allegedly, many kulaks had been hoarding grain in order to speculate on higher prices, thereby sabotaging grain collection.
 Stalin resolved to eliminate them as a class.
 The methods Stalin used to eliminate the kulaks were dispossession, deportation, and execution.
-The term "Ural-Siberian Method" was coined by Stalin, the rest of the population referred to it as the "new method".
+The term "Ural-Siberian Method" was coined by Stalin; the rest of the population referred to it as the "new method".
 Article 107 of the criminal code was the legal means by which the state acquired grain.

 The Soviet government responded to these acts by cutting off food rations to peasants and areas where there was opposition to collectivization, especially in Ukraine.
 For peasants that were unable to meet the grain quota, they were fined five-times the quota.
 If the peasant continued to be defiant the peasants' property and equipment would be confiscated by the state.
 If none of the previous measures were effective the defiant peasant would be deported or exiled.
 The practice was made legal in 1929 under Article 61 of the criminal code.
 Many peasant families were forcibly resettled in Siberia and Kazakhstan into exile settlements, and some of them died on the way.
 Estimates suggest that about a million so-called 'kulak' families, or perhaps some 5 million people, were sent to forced labour camps.

 On August 7, 1932, the Decree about the Protection of Socialist Property proclaimed that the punishment for theft of kolkhoz or cooperative property was the death sentence, which "under extenuating circumstances" could be replaced by at least ten years of incarceration.
 With what some called the Law of Spikelets ("Закон о колосках"), peasants (including children) who hand-collected or gleaned grain in the collective fields after the harvest were arrested for damaging the state grain production.

 During the Famine of 1932–33 it's estimated that 5.7 to 8.7 million people died from starvation.
 The implication is that the total death toll (both direct and indirect) for Stalin's collectivization program was on the order of 12 million people.
 There is a popular story that at the 1945 Yalta Conference when Winston Churchill asked Joseph Stalin how many died in the famine, the Soviet leader responded with a shrug, a gesture that on account of Stalin's raised hands having 10 fingers, has been cited by historians as a direct admission that ten million people perished as a result of collectivization.